Isabella Schwarzer

 Funded by CHASE/AHRC

-My project explores the golden bodies of saintly and non-saintly dead in medieval metalwork, looking at figural reliquaries and gilt-metal effigies produced in Germany, Switzerland, France and England.
+My project explores the golden bodies of saintly and non-saintly dead in medieval metalwork, looking at figural reliquaries and metal effigies produced in Germany and Switzerland.
 United by their commemorative function as sculptures of the dead, it offers a re-evaluation of these objects in light of their shared materiality and spatial dialogues.
 I seek to challenge restrictive categorisations of these object types (sacred vs non-sacred) in favour of a more inclusive corpus of sculptures of the dead.
 Key concepts that guide my research include materiality, identity and embodied experience.

 Education: